davidsainty/optiboot/README.md

 pin 2), and connecting the XBee DIN (pin 3) to the Atmega TXD (Atmega328P pin 3).
 You've probably already done that.

-Apart from the serial link, there in only one additional connection required:
+Apart from the serial link, there is only one additional connection required:
 We need a mechanism to hard-reset the Atmega to enter the bootloader.
 This is supported by connecting the XBee DIO3 pin (pin 17) to the Atmega RESET pin (Atmega328P pin 1).
 Optionally, a 0.1uF capacitor can be included in the